rubygarage/collection-view-layouts/README.md

 # About

-Collection View Layouts is a set of custom flow layouts for iOS which imitate general data grid approaches for mobile apps.
+Collection View Layouts is a set of custom layouts for iOS which imitate general data grid approaches for mobile apps.

-# Flow types
+# Layout types

 <table>
   <tbody>